Bira/octopus-carnival/_posts/2023-10-08-hacking-without-hackers.md

 [^4]: The real world hacking practice of _dumpster diving_ consists in searching
     a company's trash for discarded papers with valid passwords and credentials written down on them.

+[^5]: Anywhere from "directly plugged in" to "in the same local wi-fi network".